 An instructor who wishes to change a grade because of an error in recording or calculation may obtain the appropriate form from the Office of the Registrar or the Department Chair.
-The form, appropriately completed, shall be sent to the Records Office with a copy retained in the department.
+The form, appropriately completed, shall be sent to the Office of the Registrar with a copy retained in the department.
 The Office of the Registrar shall make the grade change as requested.